Muslims grapple with Ramadan rituals in coronavirus era - KVIA

 Mohamed wonders: Can he make dua over Zoom video conferencing?

 “That would help us a lot,” she said, even as she noted it wouldn’t be the same.
-At the mosque, after the tears comes the laughter.
-Their faces still wet with tears, female worshippers hug and chat after the prayers as children scurry around and dates and chocolate are passed from hand to hand.
+At her mosque, female worshippers hug and chat after the prayers as children scurry around and dates and chocolate are passed from hand to hand.

-Ramadan, which starts later in April, marks when Muslims believe God first revealed the Quran to the Prophet Muhammad.
-The faithful abstain from food and drink from sunrise to sunset as they strive for self-purification and empathy.
+During Ramadan, the faithful abstain from food and drink from sunrise to sunset as they strive for self-purification and empathy.
 It’s a time for prayers, introspection and charity.
-Normally, it’s also a time for family, friends and festive feasting for many.
+Normally, it’s also a time for family, friends and festive feasting.

-This year, uncertainty looms over the month amid indications the outbreak will cast a pall over many beloved rituals.
+This year, there are indications the outbreak will cast a pall over many beloved rituals.

 Many Muslims have been praying for the coronavirus cloud, which has already disrupted Islamic worship the world over, to lift before Ramadan.
 Mosque closures and modified calls for prayers urging the devout to pray at home have left many feeling emotional.
 They are relying on worship at home and online religious classes.
 This year, some are planning virtual interfaith iftars.